Janet Smith © 1-22-16 edited 11-13-19 gardenministries.org

 He invites us to come.

 We release praise and thanksgiving back to Him.

 We respond and say yes to His leadership—He’s in charge!

 The Veil lifts.
 He reveals Himself.

 We become more like Him.

-As Romans 12:1 living sacrifices, the church-age royal priesthood chooses to daily yield (yield = sacrifice) our self-stimulating soul compulsions by responding to His invitation to come and start the process.
+As a Romans 12:1 living sacrifice, the priesthood chooses to daily yield and respond to God’s invitations to come and minister to His heart.
+We sacrifice our rights and compulsions to do our own thing and set apart time and energy to give to Jesus.
 We come.
 We wait.
 We receive.
 We obey.
 We release our worship and praise.
 The veil lifts.
 We see more of Jesus.
 We are changed to be more like Him.

 Matthew 11:28-30 “Come to me, all you who are weary and burdened, and I will give you rest.
 29 Take my yoke upon you and learn from me, for I am gentle and humble in heart, and you will find rest for your souls.
 30 For my yoke is easy and my burden is light.”